Heather & Company for IBS, LLC My Account

 * Plain cooked pasta (not egg), sprinkled with a little salt

-* Lots and lots of strong hot peppermint, fennel, chamomile, or ginger tea
+* Lots and lots of medicinal strength, high volatile oil, hot peppermint, fennel, chamomile, or ginger tea

-Click here to continue learning why how you eat is just as important as what you eat.
+Learn why how you eat for IBS is just as important as what you eat for IBS.

-Wondering if the Eating for IBS diet info really helps?
-Click here to see what people have to say.
+Wondering if the Eating for IBS diet really helps?
+See what people have to say!

 Who is Heather and where did the Eating for IBS diet come from?
-Click here to read my story.
+Read my story.

-All dietary information is copyrighted by Heather Van Vorous and MAY NOT BE REPRODUCED without permission.
+All Irritable Bowel Syndrome and IBS diet information is authored by Heather Van Vorous, copyrighted, and MAY NOT BE REPRODUCED without permission.